 - such assets as referred to in Chapter 5, §1, paragraph 2, first sentence of the Swedish Investment Funds Act (2004:46),

-- · financial indices
+- financial indices,

-- · interest rates,
+- interest rates,

-- · exchange rates, or
+- exchange rates, or

-- · foreign currencies.
+- foreign currencies.

-Transferable securities and money market instruments shall be denominated in EUR and be associated with an interest rate risk that results in a combined average duration in the fund of a maximum of one year as well as have a minimum credit rating of BBB- from Standard & Poor's or Baa3 from Moody's, or constitute instruments in which the Management Company has made its own assessment of the credit rating.
+Transferable securities and money market instruments shall be denominated in euro and be associated with an interest rate risk that results in an aggregated average duration in the fund of a maximum of one year, as well as have a credit rating of minimum BBB- from Standard & Poor's or Nordic Credit Rating or a minimum Baa3 from Moody's or its equivalent thereof or alternatively instruments where the fund management company has made its own credit rating assessment that corresponds to the rating mentioned.